Beds for hotels & guest Houses

 BS EN597-1 (Smouldering Cigarette)

 N.B.
 All mattresses sold on this site conform to this standard.

-Furthermore, the mattresses for medium risk establishments must also comply with BS 6807 – methods of test for assessment of ignitability of mattresses, upholstered divans, and upholstered bed bases with flaming types of primary and secondary sources of ignition, which is also part of BS 7177.
+Furthermore, the mattresses for medium risk establishments must also comply with BS 6807 – methods of test for assessment of the ignitability of mattresses, upholstered divans, and upholstered bed bases with flaming types of primary and secondary sources of ignition, which is also part of BS 7177.

 This Standard [BS 6807 also known as Crib 5 / Source 5] exceeds the levels of ignition tests required by BS EN 597 – 1 and BS EN 597 – 2 and should be read in conjunction with such.

 Feel free to contact us if you are looking for replacement mattresses for your business.
-We will be able to provide all alternative options such as base styles and mattress longevity ensuring get the look you want at the right price.
-Our Origins 1500 mattress or Origins Reflex are both a great place to start for purposes of a guest house as they will tolerate a number of weights and is a great all rounder.
+We will be able to provide all alternative options such as base styles and mattress longevity ensuring you get the look you want at the right price.
+Our Origins 1500 mattress or Origins Reflex are both a great place to start for purposes of a guest house as they will tolerate a number of weights and is a great all-rounder.